Please follow these links for relevant information:

 You are welcome to post questions to the board.
 When you do, unless you have a particularly good reason for doing so, please make your question private to the course staff.
 If we feel the question is of general interest, we may choose to make it public.

-The course has no exams.
+The course has several Assignments.

 We expect you to submit all your work anonymously.
 This is to eliminate biases (both positive and negative) when grading, based on attributes such as race, gender, or even how you present yourselves in person.